-- Delay of game / Illegal Motion / False Start / Illegal Procedure 5 yards: replay the down. - Pass Interference 10 yards: replay the down. - Flag Guarding/Jumping/Etc. 5 yards from the spot of the foul: count the down. - Illegal Contact (blocking, holding, etc.) 5 yards: replay the down.
+- Delay of game / Illegal Motion / False Start / Illegal Procedure 5 yards: replay the down. - Pass Interference Play is dead and ball is returned to the original line-of-scrimmage with the Loss of Down. - Flag Guarding /Jumping / Blocking / Holding / Etc. Play whistled dead at the spot of the foul.
+Ball is spotted there.
+Proceed to the Next Down. - Illegal Contact (blocking, holding, etc.) 5 yards: replay the down.